-COVID19 – support, exemptions and restarting gliding information
+COVID19 – restrictions, support, and restarting gliding information

-The COVID19 pandemic and resulting restrictions resulted in the cessation of gliding operations with a significant impact on clubs and individuals.
-Gliding has restarted, albeit with limitations aligned with Government guidance.
+The COVID19 pandemic has resulted in restrictions and associated challenges.
 This webpage aims to collate and link to the relevant published detail as it becomes available.

 The BGA is following the Governments COVID19 guidance.